w3f/consensus/NetRNGs.md

 Relevant questions:
 - Can we produce a security proof for Alistair's VRF leveraging?
 - How does Ouroboros handle similar situations?
-- Why does DFinity want a VRF so bad?
-- Are the issues with using PVSS?
 - Is PVSS + VRF better?

 ## Finality gadget leader assignments